-Database links can be changed at run time but only via a channel access client, i.e. via calls to dbPutField but not to dbPutLink.
+Database links can be changed at run time but only via a channel access client or some other method that calls dbPutField.
+Link field values cannot be modified using dbPut or dbPutLink.
 The following restrictions apply:

-- The date type may be DBR_STRING or a nil-terminated array of DBR_CHAR or DBR_UCHAR characters - If a link is being changed to a different hardware link type then the DTYP field must be set before the link field. - The syntax for the string is exactly the same as described for link fields in chapter "Database Definition"
+- The data type may be DBR_STRING or a nil-terminated array of DBR_CHAR or DBR_UCHAR characters - If a link is being changed to a different hardware link type then the DTYP field must be set before the link field. - The syntax for the string is exactly the same as described for link fields in chapter "Database Definition"